neelsmith/greek101/docs/index.md

 ## Announcements and reminders

 - CBL sections begin Sept.
 4!
+TAs will set up groups for each section in GroupMe.
 - Updated textbook for F23 now available.
 (Use links at the top of all pages on this site to read on the web or to download a complete PDF.)